 A brayer is a versatile tool that can be used in many rubber stamping projects.
 In order to keep the brayer in good condition, it is important to keep it clean.

 While this applies to most pieces of equipment that are used in rubber stamping projects, it is particularly important with a brayer.
 This is because a brayer can be used with so many different materials, including ink, paint and other medium.

 Most brayers have a detachable roller.
 To clean the roller detach it from the brayer frame.
 Most paints and inks can be cleaned off the surface of the roller using water.
 However some inks and paints may require cleaning with a specialist cleaner.
 When cleaning the roller pay special attention to the ends, where a build-up of ink or paint may occur.

 The main body of the brayer can be cleaned by wiping away any ink or paint and cleaning the frame in water (or specialist cleaner if necessary).
 It is less important to wipe away every last particle of ink or paint from the frame, however be removing paint and ink you will help to stop any flakes of dried ink or paint from dropping onto a new project.

-- Do not let inks and paint dry on the surface, they are much easier to clean away when the are still wet.
-Use a cloth or baby-wipe to clean the surface of the brayer as a temporary measure in between projects.
+- Do not let inks and paint dry on the surface, they are much easier to clean away when they are still wet.
+Use a cloth or baby wipe to clean the surface of the brayer as a temporary measure in between projects.